vzhd1701/evernote-backup/README.md

 After first initialization, you can schedule `evernote-backup sync` command to keep your local database always up-to-date.
 However, `evernote-backup export` will always re-export all notebooks to the specified output directory.

+### Tasks

+To sync tasks & reminders, you will need:

+1. Get the official desktop app authentication token using [evertoken](https://github.com/vzhd1701/evertoken)
+2. Use it with sync command like so: `evernote-backup sync --include-tasks --token "YOUR_TOKEN_HERE"`

+Sorry for the extra steps, tasks and reminders are not accessible using current public API, so I had to use Evernote's new sync API which is not available for third party apps yet.
+I have placed a request to grant my app key access to the new API, but I have not received a response yet.

 ### How to refresh expired token

 In case your auth token that you initialized your database with expires, you have an option to re-authorize it by running the `evernote-backup reauth` command.
 It has the same options as the `init-db` command.